tusharad/Reddit-Clone-Haskell/README.md

 ## Features

-1. **Login/Signup**: Secure authentication using JWT tokens ensures that users can safely login or sign up to access the application.
+1. User Authentication using JWT.
-2. **Add Blogs**: Users can create and publish blogs, sharing their thoughts, knowledge, or any content they wish to put out there.
+2. CRUD on POST.
-3. **Add Comments**: Engage with the community by adding comments to blogs, fostering an interactive environment.
+3. Nested Comments.

 ## Getting Started

-To get Scotty-Crud up and running on your local machine, follow these simple steps:
+To get HaskRead up and running on your local machine, follow these simple steps:

 ### Prerequisites